vasiljevic/en16931-srbdt-va/README.md

 # EN-16931 - CIUS/ES for Serbia's domestic trade - Validation artefacts

+*This repository is under construction!*

-Thi is a customization of the *Official Schematron eInvoicing-EN16931 artefacts for CEN/TC 434* in accordance to the Serbian core invoice usage specification and extension specification aplicable to the domestic trade in Serbia.
+This is a customization of the *Official Schematron eInvoicing-EN16931 artefacts for CEN/TC 434* in accordance to the Serbian core invoice usage specification and extension specification aplicable to the domestic trade in Serbia.

 ---